crista/icse2020-live/obs/readme.md

 Loopback is based on the open source tool **Soundflower** (Installation for Mac: https://github.com/mattingalls/Soundflower/releases/tag/2.0b2)
 After installing set Soundflower as audio output device in Zoom & as audio input device in OBS.

-## Available Scenes & Setup

-### Session
-TODO - possibly separate slides & speaker window captures?

-#### Session Scene Setup
-If the "Zoom" window capture does not automatically pick up the right window on your computer (the window titles change from setup to setup).
-Make sure you joined the Zoom session you want to stream.
-Then right click on the window capture called "Zoom" within the Session scene, select "Properties" and pick your Zoom window in the drop down.
-You might have to check "Show Windows with empty names"-

-### End of Talk

-### Break

-## Protocol for Streaming Sessions

-TODO
-### T - 30
-...
-### T - 20
-...